weaversa/cryptol-course/INSTALL.md

 This course currently focuses on learning to program in Cryptol.
 As such, you will greatly benefit from installing the Cryptol interpreter.
+Supported platforms include CentOS, Ubuntu, OSX, and Windows 10.

 Some challenge labs make use of SAW, a companion verification tool associated with Cryptol.
 However, SAW is not a requirement for success here.
-Also, [Galois](https://galois.com) (the maintainer of Cryptol and SAW) does not currently provide a Windows installer for SAW, and Homebrew ([Option 2](#option-2-homebrew)) doesn't provide SAW installers for any platform.
+Also, [Galois](https://galois.com) (the maintainer of Cryptol and SAW) does not currently provide a Windows 10 installer for SAW, and Homebrew ([Option 2](#option-2-homebrew)) doesn't provide SAW installers for any platform.
 So if you want to use SAW, we recommend installing SAW via docker ([Option 1](#option-1-docker)) as docker is platform agnostic and easy to install and use.

-☞ Every path to using Cryptol on a Windows system relies on Windows 10.

 ## Option 1: Docker